Chief Executive Officer, General Motors Company

 Previously, Barra served as GM Vice President, Global Human Resources; Vice President, Global Manufacturing Engineering; Plant Manager, Detroit Hamtramck Assembly; Executive Director of Competitive Operations Engineering; and in several engineering and staff positions.

-In 1990, Barra graduated with a Masters in Business Administration from the Stanford Graduate School of Business after receiving a GM fellowship in 1988.
+In 1990, Barra graduated with a Master in Business Administration from the Stanford Graduate School of Business after receiving a GM fellowship in 1988.

 Barra began her career with GM in 1980 as a General Motors Institute (Kettering University) co-op student at the Pontiac Motor Division.
 She graduated with a Bachelor of Science degree in electrical engineering in 1985.

 Barra is a member of the General Dynamics Board of Directors.
-She serves on the Board of Directors of the Detroit Economic Club, as Vice Chair of the Kennedy Center’s Corporate Fund Board and as a member of The Business Council.
-She is also a member of the Stanford Graduate School of Business Advisory Council.
+She serves on the Board of Directors of the Detroit Economic Club and as a member of The Business Council.
+She is also a member of the Stanford Graduate School of Business Advisory Council and a member of the Board of Trustees for the Detroit Country Day School.

-In 2012, Barra and her husband, Tony, chaired the Barbara Ann Karmanos Cancer Institute’s 30th annual dinner, which raised nearly $1.7 million for cancer research.
+In 2014, Barra and her husband, Tony, chaired the Detroit International Wine Auction, raising a record $2.4 million for scholarships and community arts programs through the College for Creative Studies.
+In 2012, they chaired the Barbara Ann Karmanos Cancer Institute’s 30th annual dinner, which raised nearly $1.7 million for cancer research.